 Take in the colors of Venice on the last day of winter and then again in the very early morning of March 1 during the “golden hour”.
 True, that’s a photographer’s term describing the moment in which colors turn golden during sunrise.
 There’s even this app to determine when the golden hour takes place.

-Below you can see what it looked like on March 1, 2016.
-Everything was bathed in rose-golden light while I was waiting for the vaporetto in the early morning, even the concrete floor of the vaporetto stop.
-It’s a soft spring light that makes the reddish facades in town glow in a unique manner.
-All of a sudden the greyish-pale blue water of winter turned a shimmering spring rose-azure.
+The city shimmers rose-gold while I was waiting for the vaporetto in the early morning, even the concrete floor of the vaporetto stop.
+It’s a soft spring light that makes the reddish facades in town glow in a unique way.
+All of a sudden the greyish-pale blue water of winter turns a shimmering spring rose-azure.

-Here, Venice offers another special gift to visitors and it’s about honing your five senses.
-You’re not distracted by cars and big city rumor but you aren’t walking on lonely territory either.
-You can listen to the sounds of a real city made for humans with city structures that don’t overwhelm but make people want to stay because they feel comfortable and protected (read more here in my article on Salvatore Settis’ book).
-Try it – you’ll remember this effect of your Venetian vacation even months and years afterwards.
+Venice offers another special gift to visitors, it’s about honing your five senses.
+Compared to modern cities enveloped in the digital age, in Venice, you are not distracted by cars and big city rumor, but you aren’t walking on lonely territory either.
+You can listen to the sounds of a real city made for humans with city structures that don’t overwhelm but make people want to stay because they feel comfortable and protected You’ll recall this effect of your Venetian vacation even months and years afterwards.